cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

   - Start the project web server (`npm start`)
   - Run the Cypress tests within our GitHub repository within Electron.

-# Chrome and Firefox with Cypress Docker Images
+# Testing in Chrome and Firefox with Cypress Docker Images

 GitHub Actions provides the option to specify a container image for the job.
 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI.